dgullis/battleships_challenge/phase-two-skill-challanges/6-design-a-class/lib/to_do_list_class_recipe.md

 "Walk the cat"""

 """
-Mark a a task as complete
+Add 3 tasks and Mark one as complete
-#remind still reminds the user to do the task, even though it looks odd
 """
 todos = ToDoList()
 todos.add("Walk the dog")
 todos.add("Wash the dog")
 todos.add("Walk the cat")
-todos.complete("Wash the dog")
+todos.complete(2)
 todos.format() # =>
 """Walk the dog"
 "Walk the cat"""

+"""
+Raises error if task to complete not in range of tasks
+"""
+todos = ToDoList()
+todos.add("Walk the dog")
+todos.complete(-1) # => "No such task to mark complete"
 ```

 _Encode each example as a test.
 You can add to the above list as you go._